mdulon/ADA_GaG_Datastory/index.md

 #### Speakers with a single occupation

 The distribution of occupancies for speakers with a single occupation is shown below.
-This category represents PERCENTAGE% of sport quotes speakers with a party.
+This category represents 59% of sport quotes speakers with a party.

 ![politicians_occupation_distribution_1_occupation](image/occupation/politicians_occupation_distribution_1_occupation.png)